Bistro: Style

 In a 2007 survey of national cuisines, a bistro is characterised as typically:

 A Paris newspaper in 1892 referred to dishes served at a bistro, including escargots, veal with sauce ravigote, navarin of lamb, hachis Parmentier, eggs, sausages and hot roast chicken.

 The Oxford Companion to Food comments that the idea of simple inexpensive food served in a French atmosphere has wide appeal, so that by the end of the 20th century the term had "begun to be annexed by more pretentious premises".

 Etymology

 The etymology is unclear.
-The Dictionnaire de l'Académie française dates the word from the 19th century term, bistro, "innkeeper", and suggests that it may be linked to the Poitevin word "bistraud" (little servant), or to "bistrouille" (cheap liquor).
+The Dictionnaire de l'Académie française dates the word from the 19th century term, bistro, "innkeeper", and suggests that it may be linked to the Poitevin word bistraud ("little servant"), or to bistrouille ("cheap liquor").
+It recommends the spelling "bistrot" in preference to "bistro".

 The word was used to describe a drinking establishment, estaminet or small popular local restaurant where alcoholic beverages were served.
-This is also what Emile Zola called "assommoir" in his famous novel.

-The dictionary recommends the spelling "bistrot" in preference to "bistro".

-In the early part of the century the term "gargote" signified a basic style of restaurant, but the term "bistro" or "bistrot" is not recorded until towards the end of the century.
+In the early part of the 19th century, the term "gargote" signified a basic style of restaurant, but the term "bistro" or "bistrot" is not recorded until towards the end of the century.
 An early appearance of the term in print is in Les deux gosses by Pierre Decourcelle, published in 1880.